How to Plan a 5K Run for Community Charity

 One of the beautiful things about running is that it encourages a wide range of athleticism.
 Running events have the potential to attract people of all fitness levels to participate, whether they’re couch-to-5Kers, walkers, PR chasers, or record breakers.

-If you’d like to encourage all levels of participation, consider advertising your 5K as a run/walk event.
-You can also arrange a longer distance run after the 5K in order to attract competitive long distance runners as well.
+If you are wanting to grow your run or walk for charity, advertise your 5k to all levels of participation.
+You can also arrange a longer distance run after the 5K in order to attract competitive long-distance runners as well.

 How much time roads can be closed for will depend on your arrangements with city officials.
 This will impact how long the course can remain open, and the level of competitiveness of your race.
 The less time you have the roads closed off, the more competitive your participants will need to be.
 If you decide to arrange a race that targets several audiences of runners, your race should empower the couch-to-5K runner to feel just as personally successful as the record breaker.
 For this to be possible, make sure you allow them the necessary time to finish.